Connect with like-minded wanderers, and get access to more hostel tips & tricks! 🔥

 This effortlessly-cool city hostel really does have it all.

-Not only is it a perfect escape from Wellington’s windy winter, but in summer this place is all about the outdoors, with bbq’s, live music and being right next door to the third oldest tennis court in the world, it’s ideally situated to practice our serve.
+Not only is it a perfect escape from Wellington’s windy winter, but in summer this place is all about the outdoors, with bbq’s, live music and being right next door to the third oldest tennis court in the world.

 This charming hostel casts a spell over you, from the hustle and bustle coming from the bars to the markets and the never-ending list of festivals such as the jazz, arts, ballet, food and beer.